-It’s important to remember that to access the cluster from outside the campus, a VPN connection must be used for security reasons.
-Here you have the instructions to configure the VPN.
+First of all, you need a resarch user to access the cluster.
+It’s important to remember that to access from outside the campus, a VPN connection must be used for security reasons.
+Here you have the instructions to request the research user and how to configure the VPN.

 To ensure a secure login session, users must connect to the login node using the secure shell SSH protocol.